-The System has benefited through September 30, 2020 by \$29,142 from the suspension of Medicare sequestration and the 20% add-on to the DRG payment of inpatients admitted with COVID-19 during the emergency period imposed under the CARES Act.
-Further, the System received through September 30, 2020 approximately \$9,000 in additional Illinois Medicaid Hospital Assessment Program and Wisconsin disproportionate share hospital payments.
+The System benefited \$21,400 for the three months ended March 31, 2021 and \$56,500 for the year ended December 31, 2020 from the suspension of Medicare sequestration and the 20% add-on to the DRG payment of inpatients admitted with COVID-19 during the emergency period imposed under the CARES Act.
+Further, the System received \$0 for the three months ended March 31, 2021 and approximately \$9,000 for the year ended December 31, 2020 in additional Illinois Medicaid Hospital Assessment Program and Wisconsin disproportionate share hospital payments.